cleanlab/cleanlab/README.md

 cleanlab is:

 1. **backed by theory**
-   - with [provable guarantees](https://arxiv.org/abs/1911.00068) of exact noise and label error estimation in realistic cases with imperfect models.
+   - with [provable guarantees](https://arxiv.org/abs/1911.00068) of exact estimation of noise and label errors, even with imperfect models.
 2. **fast**
    - Code is parallelized (< 1 second to find label issues in ImageNet with pre-computed predictions).
 4. **easy-to-use**
-   - Find label issues or train noise-robust models in one line of code.
-No hyperparameters required by default.
+   - Find label issues or train noise-robust models in one line of code (no hyperparameters by default).
 6. **general**
    - Works with **[any dataset](https://labelerrors.com/)** and **any model**, e.g., TensorFlow, PyTorch, sklearn, XGBoost, Huggingface, etc.
 <br/>